patcon/nodescription.net-v2/notes.md

 humanity ignores it and just lets nature be, and that generally works out when we don't have a specific need to consume/destroy it.

-So anyhow, we're cycling through this system, and I'm imagining how my presence must feel or look to the participants of that place.
+So anyhow, we're cycling through this beautiful natural system, and I'm imagining how my presence must feel or look to the participants of that place.
 The plants, the bugs, the birds, the squirrels.
 I am this thing that zooms through their sensory domain, mostly without stopping and participating